 A formally solicited proposal comes with specific directions.

-An informally solicited project proposal is usually requested verbally or via an informal communication channel, making it, perhaps, the trickiest type of project proposal to write.
+An informally solicited project proposal is usually requested verbally or via an informal communication channel, which makes writing this type of project proposal trickier.

-As it doesn’t come with the same level of context as the formal one, the proposal writer and their project team will have to do a lot of research to get someone else’s idea approved.
+As it doesn’t come with the same level of context as a formal one, the proposal writer and their project team will have to do a lot of research to get the idea approved.

 2. Unsolicited project proposals

-An unsolicited project proposal format is one that no one asked for but they potentially may want to see nonetheless.
+An unsolicited project proposal is one that no one asked for but that they may want to see.

 They usually come from those “aha” moments we have throughout the workday.
-Essentially, they are more complex than an elevator pitch but perhaps less structured than solicited proposals.
+Essentially, they’re more complex than an elevator pitch but perhaps less structured than solicited proposals.

-To get this type of proposal approved, you’ll need to do a lot of work, but it could have a great impact on your business.
+To get this type of proposal approved, you’ll need to do a lot of work when writing, but it could have a positive impact on your business nonetheless.

 3. Continuation project proposals

-This type of proposal is usually done on a calendar basis and is a considerably lower lift in the proposal department as the project itself has already been approved.
+These are usually done on a calendar basis and are a considerably lower lift in the proposal department, as the project itself has already been approved.

-This type of project proposal is conducted when a project enters a new phase or new resources are needed to guarantee its continuance.
+This type of project proposal is created when a project enters a new phase or new resources are needed to guarantee its continuance.

 4. Renewal project proposals

-Marginally different from a continuation project proposal, renewal project proposals are written when a project has ended and needs to start up again.
+Marginally different from a continuation project proposal, these are written when a project has ended and needs to start up again.

-You’ll typically use the success data of the previous project for any (new) research for this renewal proposal.
+You’ll typically use data from the previous project in your renewal proposal.

 5. Supplemental project proposals

-These proposals are written when you need more resources than you initially requested or if you have gone over budget on the project.
+These proposals are written when you need more resources than you initially requested or if you’ve gone over budget on the project.